musienkoyuriy/ng2-modules-docs/ng2-tooltip-doc.md

 #

 ### Custom Classes & Styling options <a name="styling"></a>
-On top of its default style, you can add your custom styles via CSS.
+On top of its default style, you can add your custom styles via CSS .
 To use a theme, just include its css file (located in the `path` directory) in your page and specify its name in `ng2-tooltips` options.
 `code1`
 #